 Mentorship programs offer numerous benefits, including:

 Mentoring programs create a culture of continuous learning and knowledge sharing, aiding in career advancement for mentees and providing mentors with leadership experience.
 These programs also contribute to higher retention rates and empower employees.
-On top of this, they’re useful for identify future leaders within your organization.
+In addition, they’re useful for identifying future leaders within your organization.

 Looking at traditional examples of a mentoring relationship makes mentors feel intimidated.
 They have big shoes to fill as far as their role in the mentoring process.
 That doesn’t mean you should apply that kind of emotional pressure on them.
 It’s easy to scare away potential mentors if they feel the ask is too great and the return for themselves too little.